Going keto is all about change. Changing your diet. Changing your metabolism. Even changing your hormone levels.

 Men have about 15 times more circulating testosterone than females.
 In fact, many functions of testosterone, such as regulating sperm production, are male-specific.

 But women depend on testosterone too.
-Suprisingly enough, testosterone is the most abundant sex hormone in the female body—even more abundant than estrogen!
+Suprisingly enough, testosterone is the most abundant sex hormone in the female body—even moreso than estrogen levels!

 Testosterone, you’ve probably heard, is an anabolic hormone.
-This simply means that T promotes growth in muscle, bone, and even red blood cells.
+This simply means that high amounts of T promote growth in muscle, bone, and even red blood cells.

 An exception to the testosterone equals growth rule?
 Fat.